-32. Parents
+35. Parents and Families

-Parents play an important role in our school.
-Parents will find that Stratford-Sub-Castle Church of England Primary School has an environment where:
+Families play an important role in our school.
+Families will find that Stratford-Sub-Castle Church of England Primary School has an environment where:

-- · they feel supported
+- they feel supported

-- · their children feel safe
+- their children feel safe

 - their children feel supported

-- · they can easily speak to staff
+- they can easily speak to staff

 - · they can give positive feedback to staff

 - they can raise concerns

-The school shares a purpose with parents to keep children safe from harm and to have their welfare promoted.
+The school shares a purpose with parents and families to keep children safe from harm and to have their welfare promoted.
 We provide information in relation to safeguarding to parents in the school prospectus, on the website and updates as necessary in the school newsletter.

-We are committed to working with parents positively, openly and honestly.
+We are committed to working with all families positively, openly and honestly.
 We ensure that all parents are treated with respect, dignity and courtesy.
 We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to protect a child.